abletech/devise_hacker_tracker/README.md

 ```bash
 $ rails generate devise_hacker_tracker sign_in_failures
 ```
-- To change the name of the database table storing the failed sign in attempts, replace `sign_in_failures` to your preferred name
+- To change the name of the database table storing the failed sign in attempts, replace `sign_in_failures` with your preferred name
+- To use uuid as the index for the `sign_in_failures` table, add the flag `--enable-uuid`

 The generator will create the following new files
 - db/migrate/devise_create_sign_in_failures.rb
 - config/locales/devise_hacker_tracker.en.yml

-and also add some configuration options to `config/initializers/devise.rb`
+and also add some configuration options to config/initializers/devise.rb

-Create the new sign_in_failures database table, to store failed sign in attempts, by running:
+Then create the new sign_in_failures database table, to store failed sign in attempts, by running:
 ```bash
 $ rake db:migrate`
 ```